aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 1. **Set up your configuration** (`configuration.sh`)
     * Set the `region` variable to your selected region for the backend services and GameLift resources
     * Set the `deploymentbucketname` to a **globally unique** name for the code deployment bucket.
 The deployment script in step 2 will create this S3 bucket for storing backend code artifacts.
-    * Set the `secondaryregion` variable in the script to your selected secondary location as we're running the Fleet in two different Regions
+    * Set the `secondaryregion` variable in the script to your selected secondary location as we're running the game server fleet in two different Regions
 2. **Deploy the Backend API and PreRequirements stacks** (`deployBackendAndPreRequirements.sh`)
     * Run the script to deploy the backend API and the PreRequirements Stack (`./deployBackendAndPreRequirements.sh`)
     * This will run two scripts to deploy both the serverless backend with SAM (*GameServiceAPI/deploy.sh*) as well as the Cognito and IAM resources we need for configuration with CloudFormation (*FleetDeployment/deployPreRequirements.sh*).
-    * The script will automatically replace the `role_arn` value in `LinuxServerBuild/amazon-cloudwatch-agent.json` with the one created by the stack
+    * The script will automatically replace the `role_arn` value in `LinuxServerBuild/amazon-cloudwatch-agent.json` with the one created by the stack.
+This is used later on to configure CloudWatch Agent to send server logs and metrics to.
 3. **Move to Unity or C++ instructions** for the game server and client builds deployment
     * [Unity deployment README](README_UnityClientServer.md)
     * [C++ deployment README](CppServerAndClient/README.md)